 Let’s imagine that a madman has tied five innocent people to a trolley track, and they are unable to move.
 A trolley car that is out of control is hurtling towards them, and is only a few seconds away from running them over.
 Luckily, we can pull a lever that will divert the trolley to another track.
 The only problem with doing this is that the madman has tied a single person to this other track too.
 Considering these circumstances, should we pull the lever?
 This is the Trolley Problem, created by philosopher Philippa Foot, which is one of the most famous thought experiments in the field of ethics.
 The question is, should we:

 1. Simply stand there and allow the trolley to kill these five people tied on the main track?

 2. Pull the lever, diverting the trolley onto the side track where it will kill one person?
 Should we kill one person to save five?

 What is the right thing to do?

 From a utilitarian point of view, the obvious decision is for us to pull the lever, saving the five people and only killing one.
 But there is another view that would state that in pulling the lever we become complicit in what is clearly an immoral act, as we will still be responsible for the death of that one person.
 Other people argue that just our mere presence in the situation is a reason good enough for us to act, and that to do absolutely nothing about the situation would be equally immoral.

 I think there is no wholly moral action at this point.
+What if the one person happens to be your family member?
 Many philosophers have used the trolley problem as an example of the ways that real world situations often force individuals to compromise their own moral codes, and that there are times when there is no totally moral course of action.
 What do you think?

 – SaaniaSparkle 🧚🏻♀️